fxsipudx/zhejizang-rock-paper-scissors/README.md

 - Interactive web-based RPS game.
 - Keeps track of player and computer scores.
 - Implements game logic based on conditional responses as outlined in the referenced paper.

+## Try it Out

+You can try the game live on GitHub Pages: [Rock-Paper-Scissors Game](https://fxsipudx.github.io/zhejizang-rock-paper-scissors-game/)

 ## Installation